-- Lloyd had fulfilled his purpose as a soldier for the Invasion of the Seireitei.
+- Royd had fulfilled his purpose as a soldier for the Invasion of the Seireitei.
 Yhwach disposes of him by obliterating his torso.

 - Just after slicing Yamamoto in half, Yhwach chops off his remaining hand and blasts his corpse into oblivion.

-- The Thirty-Six Stratagems: He's been the Big Bad for less than 2 years, but has used 18.
-Aizen's final count was 27 but that was spread over 5 years as the main antagonist.
+- The Thirty-Six Stratagems: He's been the Big Bad for 2 years, and has already used 20.
+Aizen's final count was 27, but that was spread over five years as the main antagonist.

 - The Unfettered: Although his end-goal hasn't been revealed, his extreme methods imply this attitude.

-- Villain Takes an Interest: In Ichigo, Aizen and Kenpachi (three of the five so-called "special war powers").
-He extended an offer for Ichigo to join the Wandenreich (whether he wanted to or not), and a good part of his first attack against the Seireitei was an attempt to bust out and recruit Aizen (he refused).
+- Villain Takes an Interest: In Ichigo, Aizen and Kenpachi (three of the five so-called "Special War Potentials").
+He extended an offer for Ichigo to join the Vandenreich (whether he wanted to or not), and a good part of his first attack against the Seireitei was an attempt to bust out and recruit Aizen (he refused).
 The plans for Kenpachi and the remaining two are unknown.

 - Also the reason Yhwach nominates Uryu as his successor.
-Uryu somehow survived the purge of mixed-blood Quincies, and Yhwach wants to know the reason.
+Uryu survived the purge of mixed-blood Quincies, and Yhwach wants to know how.